Searching for axion-like particles from tau exotic decays at the Super Tau-Charm Facility and its far detectors: Search strategies for leptophilic ALPs at the STCF and it far detectors

 \subsection{ALPs with LFU}

 In the LFU scenario, light leptons dominate ALP decays.
 Consequently, as shown in FIG.~\ref{fig: alp_decay}, the ALP lifetime is substantially reduced, and the $a\to\gamma\gamma$ channel becomes negligible.
 The dominant decays instead proceed to dielectron or dimuon pairs, depending on the ALP mass.
-The final state contains three charged leptons, each required to satisfy $p_t (\ell) > 10$ MeV.
-For mixed-flavor final states ($e^+e^-\mu^-$ or $\mu^+\mu^-e^-$), the lepton pair from ALP decays is readily identified.
-We require its invariant mass to lie within $(0.9, 1.1)m_a$.
-For same-flavor triplets, we select the opposite-charge pair with invariant mass closest to $m_a$, requiring it to fall within the $10\%$ mass window while other combinations lie outside.
-We derive $95\%$ confidence level constraints for prompt and far detection under the background-free hypothesis, shown in FIG.~\ref{fig: farprompt_lfu}.
+The final state contains three charged leptons.
+We require $p (e) > 100$ MeV, but $p (\mu) > 400$ MeV suggested by the muon detector~\cite{Achasov:2023gey}.
+For mixed-flavor final states ($e^+e^-\mu^-$ or $\mu^+\mu^-e^-$), the lepton pair of ALP decays is readily identified.
+We require its invariant mass lies within $(0.9, 1.1)m_a$.
+For same-flavor lepton triplets, we select the opposite-charge pair with invariant mass closest to $m_a$, requiring it to fall within the $10\%$ mass window, while other combinations lie outside.
+For both cases, we require the ALP candidate to have $p(a)>100$ MeV.
+Following Refs.~\cite{Achasov:2023gey, Bertholet:2025lcr}, we assume the tau trigger and muon detection efficiency to reach 0.9 and 0.8, respectively.
+In order to suppress prompt SM backgrounds like $\tau\to 3\ell+2\nu$, when $m_a < 2m_\mu$, we further require a displaced decay vertex, by setting $l_1=10^{-4}$ m and $l_2=1$ m.
+However, when $m_a > 2m_\mu$, the ALP lifetime shrinks considerably.
+In this case, the displaced vertex search with $l_1=10^{-4}$ m fails.
+We consider only $\sqrt s = 3.56$ GeV, which heavy-quark backgrounds are absent, and optimistically set $l_1=0$ m for illustration.
+We derive $95\%$ confidence level constraints under the background-free hypothesis, shown in FIG.~\ref{fig: farprompt_lfu}.
 For comparison, we include projections from NA64~\cite{NA64:2024klw}, SINDRUM~\cite{SINDRUM:1986klz}, CHARM~\cite{CHARM:1985anb}, E137~\cite{Bjorken:1988as, Eberhart:2025lyu}, BaBar~\cite{BaBar:2020jma}, Belle~\cite{Belle:2022gbl}, and the latest muon $(g-2)_\mu$ measurement~\cite{Muong-2:2025xyk}.
-As explained in Sec.~\ref{sec:alpproduction}, the amplitude from FIG.~\ref{fig:feyn}(b) cancels that from FIG.~\ref{fig:feyn}(c) at low energies.
-Consequently, the projections from both EWP and EWV scenarios are almost identical.
+As explained in Sec.~\ref{sec:alpproduction}, the amplitude from FIG.~\ref{fig:feyn}(b) cancels that of FIG.~\ref{fig:feyn}(c) at low energies.
+Consequently, the projections for both EWP and EWV scenarios are almost identical.
 Therefore, we display only the EWV scenario in FIG.~\ref{fig: farprompt_lfu} for illustration.